mlubinsky/mlubinsky.github.com/Windows/README.md

 ### WinRaR
 ```

+WinRAR t -v ArchiveName.part1.zip
+Replace ArchiveName.part1.zip with the name of the first file in the multi-volume archive.

+Explanation:

+t tells WinRAR to test the archive.
+-v enables volume processing (necessary for multi-volume archives).
+The .part1.zip file is the starting point for multi-volume archives.
+WinRAR will automatically process all parts.

 "C:\Program Files\WinRAR\WinRAR.exe" t filename.part1.rar

 Replace filename.part1.rar with the actual name of the first part of your archive.